endpointsystems/azs-util/README.md

 `azs-util` is a utility for Azure storage accounts that goes in an extra step beyond what `az-cli` or `azcopy` can do.
 Learn more at https://endpointsystems.com/blog/introducing-azs-util.

 ## Getting Started
-Set the `AZURE_STORAGE_CONNECTION_STRING` environment variable to the connection string of the storage account you wish to work on.
+Set the `AZURE_STORAGE_CONNECTION_STRING` environment variable to the connection string of the storage account you wish to work on, or use the `cs` option to pass it in on the command line.

+For commands where another storage account is involved, set the `AZURE_STORAGE_CONNECTION_DEST` environment variable to the destination storage account you wish to target, or use the `ds` option to pass it in on the command line.

 ## Container Commands